School of Business

 The Technology, Organisation, and People (TOP) research group focuses on examining the interplay between technological innovations, data analytics, organisations, and people.
 We are particularly interested in examining the ethical and social implications of the use of new technologies in businesses, as well as the role technologies and analytics play in organisational and individual contexts.
 Our aims are to:

-• enhance critical knowledge and depth in theory and practice around the way that technology is shaping behaviour and the demand and use-cases of technology;
+- enhance critical knowledge and depth in theory and practice around how technology is shaping behaviour, as well as the demand and evolving use-cases of technology;

-• create a supportive and facilitating research environment for members in the group and help each other to develop research capabilities further and achieve expected research outcomes.
+- create a supportive and facilitating research environment for members in the group, enabling the development of research capabilities and the achievement of high-quality research outcomes.

 People